million-views/reactive-md/TROUBLESHOOTING.md

 - [ ] File extension is `.jsx` or `.tsx` (not `.js` or `.ts`)
 - [ ] VS Code version is 1.106.0 or higher (`Help → About`)
 - [ ] Tried reloading window (`Cmd+Shift+P` → "Developer: Reload Window")
+- [ ] Extension is installed and enabled

 ---